New Internet rules set up industry's next battle

 Telecom and cable companies argue being able to charge for different services and speeds would help fund network upgrades and develop new industrial uses for the web, such as smart electricity meters.

-Silicon Valley and net neutrality activists counter that such treatment would lead to a two-speed system where telecom and cable groups could prioritize their own content and squeeze out start-ups who cannot pay.
+Silicon Valley and net neutrality activists counter that such treatment would lead to a two-speed system where telecom and cable groups could prioritise their own content and squeeze out start-ups who cannot pay.

 “It comes down to whether you trust the network operators.
 Do you believe they want to do health care and connected cars, or are they just looking for a loophole around the net neutrality?”